 Following a Lake Tahoe trip with our friends the Moodys, Carol and I stopped in Tonopah, NV for a solo track visit.
-Tonopah is nearly a ghost town and the track may not be in the middle of nowhere but you can see it from there.
-We were very fortunate to get the track in as a mountain storm nearly cancelled the races.
+Tonopah is nearly a ghost town and the track may be in the middle of nowhere but you can see it from there.
+We were very fortunate to get the track in as a mountain storm nearly canceled the races.

 After a couple of days in San Clemente, it was back on the road for a four-day six-track trip to the east.
 My first stop at Farmington Speedway found a very rural operation.
 I also met Mike Leone for the first time.
 Mike works in management at Mercer Raceway Park and was taking a busman’s holiday.
-I really enjoyed meeting Mike and talking race management with him.
+I really enjoyed meeting Mike and talking about race management with him.
 Friday I paid a return visit to Selinsgrove Raceway Park after getting rained out there in April.

 Saturday afternoon took me to Nazareth Speedway on a very warm afternoon.
 This was Nazareth’s last weekend of racing after 50 years in the business.
 The highlight of the day was meeting Guy Smith’s mother and her sister Virginia.
 It was also fun to talk with Pam Smith.
 A bad weather forecast for central Pennsylvania pushed me down into Delaware for a very well run program at Airport Speedway on Saturday evening.

 The final day of the trip allowed me to see more police involvement at the dingy motels I stay at.
 This time the Willow Hill Motel was the seen of some domestic disputes amongst some motorcycle people.
 Nelson Ledges ran in the rain.
-Dog Hollow was my final track of this trip and like many others events this season I was lucky to beat the rain.
+Dog Hollow was my final track of this trip and like many other events this season I was lucky to beat the rain.